venice-timones/markdown-tutorial/README.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/).
 2. Install and configure VS Code extension prettier.
-   1. Click the extension toolbar on the right.
+   1. Click the extension toolbar on the left.
 Search for `prettier` and install it.
       ![Search for Prettier](images/prettier-search.png)
-   2. Click the settings toolbar on the right.
+   2. Click the settings toolbar on the left.
 Search for `Format on Save`.
 Check format on save.
       ![Settings](images/settings.png)
       ![Search for Format on Save](images/settings-format-on-save.png)
       ![Enable Format on Save](images/settings-format-on-save-check.png)